mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 19 October 2025

-- The average temperature today is 13.85˚C,
+- The average temperature today is 14.46˚C,
-- With highs of 14.18˚C and lows of 13.25˚C,
+- With highs of 14.75˚C and lows of 13.8˚C,
-- It may feel like 13.64˚C with moderate rain
+- It may feel like 14.31˚C with light rain
-- The wind speed is 6.69m/s and visibility is 8000m
+- The wind speed is 8.23m/s and visibility is 9000m
-- The pressure is 1001hPa and humidity is 90%
+- The pressure is 1000hPa and humidity is 90%
 - The sun will rise at 06:39 and set at 17:06

 <!-- weather_marker ends -->